-Friendsgiving is the best parts of Thanksgiving without having to spend time with your weird extended relatives.
+Friendsgiving is the best part of Thanksgiving without having to spend time with your weird extended relatives.
 Doing fake Thanksgiving aka Friendsgiving with just friends means you can eat, drink, and have no one berate you about not being married yet.
 Unless your friends are terrible, in which case, stop inviting them.
 The only part of Friendsgiving that sucks is that you and your friends are responsible for paying for this elaborate meal and you have to cook it all yourselves.
 So what can you bring to Friendsgiving that won’t cost you a fortune, won’t take 7 hours to prepare, and is edible?
-We did some research on recipes that will make you look domestic af.
+We did some research on recipes that will make you look domestic AF.

 Upgraded Comfort Side